acastro969/nestjs-coffee/README.md

 ### Modules
 ---
-Modules in NestJS are classes annotated with the @Module() decorator, which provides metadata for organizing the application's structure.
+Modules are classes annotated with the @Module() decorator, which provides metadata for organizing the application's structure.

-NestJS applications come with a root module which serves as the starting point for building the application graph.
-The application graph is an internal data structure used by NestJS to resolve module and provider relationships and dependencies.
+NestJS applications come with a root module which serves as the starting point for building the application graph, an internal data structure used by NestJS to resolve module and provider relationships and dependencies.

 While small applications may only need a root module, creating different modules is strongly recommended as an effective way of organizing components.
 For most applications, the resulting architecture will involve multiple modules that encapsulate closely related sets of capabilities.